-Your body mass index (BMI) is a score that uses both your height and weight to provide a rough estimate of whether you’re underweight, normal weight, overweight, or obese.
+Your body mass index (BMI) is a score that uses both your height and weight to provide a rough estimate of how much body fat you have.
+Depending on your BMI number, you might be classified as underweight, normal weight, overweight, or obese.

 Research has consistently shown that people with a high BMI have a greater risk of serious health problems, including heart disease, diabetes, and certain cancers.
-This makes sense, because most people with high BMIs are in fact overweight or obese.
+The thinking is that a higher BMI means more body fat, which can contribute to health problems.

 The Problems with BMI